 Saccharin and Sodium Saccharin E954

 Saccharin is not the same with Sodium Saccharin.
-Another name is insoluble Saccharin, it is mainly used to produce Sodium Saccharin.
-Chemical formula as follows:
+Another name of it is insoluble Saccharin, it is mainly used to produce Sodium Saccharin.
+The chemical formula as follows:

 Chemical Name: O-Benzoic Sulfimide

 Molecular Weight: 183.19